kragen/derctuo/markdown/cyclic-fabrication-systems.md

 [2]: https://en.wikipedia.org/wiki/Electronegativity

-(I'm not sure about this, for a couple of reasons.
+(I’m not sure about this, for a couple of reasons.
 Nickel cations go into the solution, turning it light green, but the bulk solution does not become positively charged like a positive electret, so either it must be losing other cations like the sodium, or it must be gaining